benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 ## _III.
 Background_

 ---
-This section explains git rebase, what it does to project history, and when it can be used. <--- **Superfluous?**
+In this section we will take a look at git rebase, what it does to project history, and when it can be used.

 ##### Rebase vs Merge